-mojoPortal content management system has a means by which you can configure what pages are created and what features are placed on the page as initial content when a new site is created.
-This can be useful if you have some custom application that you are packaging with mojoPortal and you want to be able to have a page created with your application on it.
+mojoPortal Content Management System has a means by which you can configure what pages are created and which features are placed on each page as initial content when new sites are created.
+This could be useful if you have some custom application that you are packaging with mojoPortal and you want to be able to have a page created with your application on it.
 It is also useful if you are using the mutli sites feature and wish to have some standard pages created whenever you create a new site.
-I use this feature myself on the demo.mojoportal.com site in order to populate it with some example pages with popular features.
-A default installation of mojoPortal also uses this but it only creates a single page with some introductory information.
+A default installation of mojoPortal also uses this, but it only creates a single page with some introductory information.

 If you look in the /Setup/initialcontent/pages folder, you will see the file 00001homepage.config that has the configuration for the home page created when mojoPortal is first installed.
 The name of the file is not important except that the sort order of the files determines the order in which pages are created.
 The file does need to end with a .config extension and it must have the correct xml format inside it.